Address250 E 400 S

 Exterior Finish:Native red sandstone quarried north of the city and plastered white; additions are precast concrete and steel

-Located on a city block in St. George's historic district, the gleaming white St. George Utah Temple is a striking monument among the red sandstone buttes that characterize Utah's Dixie.
+Located on a city block near St. George's historic district, the gleaming white St. George Utah Temple is a striking monument among the red sandstone buttes that characterize Southern Utah.
 Sharing the grounds is a public visitors' center, which houses a replica of Thorvaldsen's Christus.
 Other nearby attractions include the Brigham Young Winter Home and the St. George Tabernacle.

-The St. George Utah Temple is the oldest operating temple of the Church and was the first built in Utah.
+The St. George Utah Temple is the longest operating temple of the Church and was the first built in Utah.

 The St. George Utah Temple was originally named the St. George Temple.